Is Traditional Publishing Dead?

-Thomas Maltman, traditionally published author of Little Wolves and two other novels, chose his route very intentionally, but that doesn’t mean it was easy.
+Thomas Maltman, the traditionally published author of Little Wolves and two other novels, chose his route very intentionally, but that doesn’t mean it was easy.

 “It’s not easy finding a publisher, since today agents are the gateway into publication,” he says.
-“For my first novel I was able to find a few small, independent presses willing to accept a manuscript from writers who don’t have an agent.
+“For my first novel, I was able to find a few small, independent presses willing to accept a manuscript from writers who don’t have an agent.
 This is how I found my publisher, Soho Press.”

 Not many publishers will take manuscripts from un-agented writers.
 And finding an agent is hard, too.
-You have to search agents that represent your genre and have a good reputation.
+You have to search for agents who represent your genre and have a good reputation.
 Then, you need to query them and sit and wait as rejections come back, just hoping one will take you on.
 So why bother?

 Because when a writer jumps through the hoops and finally gets that acceptance from a traditional publisher, that’s the “I made it!” moment.
 That’s the dream.

 Any way you do it, self-publishing costs money upfront.
 On the other hand, a traditional publishing house will pay you an advance and royalties for the rights to print and sell your book.